Tāiko Critical Minerals Ltd

 Drilling Campaign

-TiGa has begun a test drilling campaign to provide additional mineral resource information to support the extended mine life required for the planned feasibility study.
-The drilling will also enable metallurgical test-work to be carried out to demonstrate that the mineral resource is consistent over its entire length.
+Tāiko has completed a test drilling campaign to provide additional mineral resource information to support the extended mine life required for the planned feasibility study.
+The drilling also enabled metallurgical test-work to be carried out to demonstrate that there is an extensive mineral resource consistent the project’s entire length.

 Feasibility Study